-If you could, please briefly describe your use of Scylla.
+If you could, please briefly describe your use of ScyllaDB.

-What hard technical problems is Dstillery solving through use of Scylla?
+What hard technical problems is Dstillery solving through use of ScyllaDB?

 We need to be able to read and write at scale to the tune of hundreds of billions of requests a day with a timeout of 25 milliseconds.

-What specific issues led you to migrate from Cassandra to Scylla?
+What specific issues led you to migrate from Cassandra to ScyllaDB?

 Also, any details you can share about your Cassandra clusters?